 Rice Vada

-The week passed by so fast, its already FoodieMonday Bloghop day.
-Our 33rd theme is #rice.
-When the theme was decided, I bought the ingredients to make a coconut rice pudding.
-But during the course of the week the rice was not used for the pudding but for vadas.
-When family visits, its food, food and more food.
-Its been really nice to have my dad, kaka, kaki and foi here.
+When family visits, it is food, food and more food.
+It has been really nice to have my dad, kaka, kaki and foi here.
 In between going out and having long chatting sessions, I try to cook something.
 I decided to make vadas as I wanted to make a quick but satisfying snack.
-Accompanied with a coconut chutney, this snack is perfect to take the edge off the nail biting Twenty 20 cricket matches that are going on right now, to serve as breakfast, or as a side dish for a lunch or dinner.
-This is going to be a very short post as I have to rush out in a while.
+Accompanied with a coconut chutney, this snack is perfect to take the edge off the nail biting Twenty 20 cricket matches that are going on right now.
+Also my dad, kaka and foi really love hot nashtas or snacks.
+Shhh, Don’t tell them that the vadas are not deep fried!

-Well call them vadas, bhajji, bhajia, pakora, pakoda, fakkura are basically fritters that are very popular as snack in the Indian sub Continent.
-Come rainy season or the monsoons and all stat craving for hot spicy vadas with an equally exciting flavorful dip or chutney.
-The basic ingredients in a vada are vegetables, and grain flour or grain and spices.
+Well call them vadas, bhajji, bhajia, pakora, pakoda, fakkura.
+They are basically fritters that are popular as snack in the Indian sub Continent.
+Come rainy season or the monsoons and everyone cravies for hot spicy vadas with an equally exciting flavorful dips or chutneys.
+The basic ingredients in a vada are vegetables, and flour and/or grain and spices.
 Deep fry them to crunchiness and enjoy with a cup of hot masala tea.

 With people avoiding deep fried food on a daily basis and yet craving for vadas, the paniyaram (appe, aebleskiver) pan comes to the rescue.
 Delicious vadas, bhajia, pakodas can be made using the pan with very little oil.

-Sometimes the grain flour is used on its own or in a combination of two or more flours.
+Sometimes the flour is used on its own or in a combination of two or more flours.
 Is all depends on individual taste and region of India.
-The same goes for grains, use one or a combination.
+The same goes for grains or lengumes, use one or a combination.
 The grains are usually soaked for several hours and then ground to a coarse paste before making vadas.
-Some of the grains or grain flours that are commonly used for vadas are:
+Some of the grains or flours that are commonly used for vadas are:

 - rice, rice flour, cooked rice